-The frequent emphasis on post-placement services including coaching and mentors is critical to ensure all employees have access to resources that help them minimize barriers to productive work once employed.
-It also ensures that new industry hires in particular have access to networking to support inclusion and retention.
+The frequent emphasis on post-placement services including general coaching and mentors is critical to ensure all employees have access to resources that help them minimize barriers to productive work once employed.
+It also ensures that new industry hires in particular have access to networking that supports inclusion and retention.